hoothin/UserScripts/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Please publish the issue according to the guidelines, otherwise the request will be ignored and closed directly.
 title: ''
 labels: ''
 assignees: ''